Karthikkumarjain/webdriverio.uitestautomation/README.md

+# Framework development in progress

+## Will be updated soon.

-# Creation of project form scratch
+# Creation of project from scratch

 npm init -y
 npm init wdio